 “Everyone is looking for the Goldilocks position – companies don’t want to move too early or too late.
 The Vitality Index is wildly important for people looking to understand what is happening in real-time and over time in major markets.
 It measures the pace so that leaders can make decisions based on concrete information and analytics.”

-Currently, The Vitality Index is showing a steady increase in foot traffic in major cities but is still trending significantly below 2019 levels.
-The widespread return in the fall that many hoped for has yet to materialize.
+Currently, The Vitality Index is showing a steady increase in foot traffic in major cities but is still trending significantly below pre-COVID levels.
+The widespread return after major holidays and after diminishing health-related concerns that many hoped for has yet to materialize.
 In fact, the whole nature of office work has undergone a fundamental shift.

 “The definition of the office was changing long before COVID happened,” says Botting.
 “COVID essentially represented the largest change management activity across the globe.
 Suddenly people realized that they could work anywhere, anytime, anyplace.”

 This has accelerated what was already taking place in the corporate workplace, as employers and employees grappled with the best way to work.
 It means both the flexibility to work remotely and a place to gather with coworkers, but not just one or the other.
 This will significantly influence office designs and play a key role in recruitment.